davidmjadams/simpleshapes/content/articles/creating-a-high-performing-product-organisation.md

 <div class="quote">
 “Some decisions are consequential and irreversible or nearly irreversible -- one-way doors -- and these decisions must be made methodically, carefully, slowly, with great deliberation and consultation.
 If you walk through and don’t like what you see on the other side, you can’t get back to where you were before.
 We can call these Type 1 decisions.</div>
 <div class="quote">
 But most decisions aren’t like that -- they are changeable, reversible -- they’re two-way doors.
 If you’ve made a suboptimal Type 2 decision, you don’t have to live with the consequences for that long.
 You can reopen the door and go back through.
-Type 2 decisions can and should be made quickly by high judgment individuals or small groups. “
+Type 2 decisions can and should be made quickly by high judgment individuals or small groups.”
 </div>

 If a decision is reversible, you shouldn’t spend much time debating on if it is the correct one.
 Test it out and if it doesn’t work reverse it.